 Step 2 of the assessment model listed above requires the involvement of three constituencies that are vital to the success of the TCEM programs: industry, students, and alumni.
-Each group was involved in the assessment of the four-year TCEM degree in the 2005-2006 academic year.
+Each group is involved in the assessment of the four-year TCEM degree.
 Below is a table summarizing the assessment methods used to involve each constituent and the corresponding assessment findings.